 Starting good habits at a young age is such a great advantage as they will be used to wearing a hat growing up.

-I would like to write this article about sun hats as it is such a relevant topic for us in our day to day life.
+I want to write this article about sun hats as it is such a relevant topic today.

 Keep our babies sun safe